wdross/Generic/Arduino/BaleCounter/README.md

   can also then indicate 'shift down'.
 - add encoder to PTO to monitor for proper RPM.
 Function might be able to be timed with existing plunger sensor, to some accuracy.
-- total bales made in the day (saved across power cycles in EEPROM), with reset
+- total bales made in the day (saved across power cycles in EEPROM), with reset function to start another day.